Cape May Beach Information

 Starting in the northeast are Cape May city beaches, from Poverty Beach at Wilmington Street down to Cove Beach at Second Avenue.
 A protected wildlife area then extends to the Cape May Lighthouse where Cape May Point State Park begins.
 Next is Cape May Point, which is the tip of the Cape.
 After that is Sunset Beach and then, finally, Higbee Beach which lies on the canal and the bay.
 Here, we’ve broken down each beach area and provided pertinent information for you:

-Beach tags – Required for all individuals 12 years or older from Memorial Day to Labor Day between the hours of 10:00 a.m. to 5:30 p.m.
-Beach tags can be purchased at the Beach Tag Office and at all beach entrances during the summer.
+Beach tags are required for all individuals 12 years or older from Memorial Day to Labor Day between the hours of 10:00 a.m. to 5:30 p.m.
+Beach tags can be purchased at the Beach Tag Office at 704 Beach Avenue and, after Memorial Day, at beach entrances.
+They can also be purchased at kiosks located on the promenade at the following locations: Broadway, Gurney Street, Howard Street and Madison Avenue.

 Poverty Beach (at Wilmington Street) – This is the northern most beach in Cape May.
 Free parking is available on street and the crowd normally consists of residents from the area.
 A comfort station is located at Wilmington Street.